Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Evaluation Metrics

-Example~\ref{ex:stat} outlines two ways a classifier can be unfair despite having reasonable accuracy in predictions overall. \discone highlights how a group can receive an unfair advantage (or disadvantage) if the proportion of positive and negative predictions differs across groups.
-On the other hand, \disctwo indicates how predictions can disadvantage a group if the correctness of predictions (e.g., $\mathit{TPR}$) differs across groups.
-These disparities are very common in real-world scenarios~\cite{chouldechova2018} and underscore the need for ensuring fairness in classification.

-\subsubsection{Fairness Notions}
+\subsubsection{Fairness notions.}

 \looseness-1 Fairness is not entirely objective, and societal requirements and legal principles often demand different characterizations.
 Fairness is also a relatively new concern within the research community.
-Consequently, a large number of different fairness definitions have emerged, along with a variety of metrics to quantify them.
-Figure~\ref{table:definitions} presents a list of 26 fairness notions and their corresponding metrics that have been studied in the literature.
-We offer a new categorization of these notions based on their granularity, association, methodology, and requirements they impose:
+Consequently, a large number of different fairness definitions have emerged, along with a variety of quantifying metrics.
+Figure~\ref{table:definitions} presents a list of 34 fairness notions and corresponding metrics that have been studied in the literature.
+We primarily categorize these notions based on the association considered between the sensitive attribute and the prediction: some notions analyze the source of discrimination through \emph{causal} relationships among the attributes, while others compute \emph{non-causal} associations through observed statistical correlations.
+We highlight further distinction among the notions based on their granularity, position in the causal hierarchy, and additional requirements they impose:

-\emph{Granularity.} We classify fairness notions into two categories based on the granularity of their target: \emph{group} fairness characterizes if any demographic group, collectively, is being discriminated against; \emph{individual} fairness determines if similar individuals are treated similarly, regardless of the values of the sensitive attribute.
+\textbf{Granularity.} We classify fairness notions based on the granularity of their target: \emph{group} fairness characterizes if any demographic group, collectively, is being discriminated against; \emph{individual} fairness determines if similar individuals are treated similarly, regardless of the values of the sensitive attribute.
+Group-based notions can further be categorized as \emph{demography-aware}, which consider the distribution of outcomes among groups to measure fairness, and \emph{error-aware}, which compare the error rates for each group.

-\emph{Association.} All notions characterize fairness by investigating the existence of some association between the sensitive attribute and the prediction.
-The type of association can be either \emph{causal}, which analyzes the source of discrimination through the causal relationships among the attributes, or \emph{non-causal}, which includes observed statistical correlations among the attributes.

-\emph{Methodology.} We identify an important methodological distinction in fairness notions: most definitions are based on measurements over \emph{observational} data, while others apply \emph{interventional} methods to generate what-if scenarios and measure fairness based on predictions of those scenarios.